 Also in the case of preschool, working parents can apply for the tax rebate.
 If only one or neither of the parents works, they will get a subsidy from the municipality (gemeente) for the preschool costs.

 Primary education in the Netherlands

 In the Netherlands, there is a distinction between openbare and bijzondere schools.
 The openbare schools are both funded and run by an independent foundation that was originally set up by the government.
 They are always non-religious.
-About two thirds of the population attend bijzondere (special) schools, which have their own board and often follow particular religious or pedagogic principles.
-Usually the religious schools are fairly moderate in terms of religion and are open to non-religious children, and those who have a different religion.
+About two-thirds of the population attend bijzondere (special) schools, which have their own board and often follow particular religious or pedagogic principles.
+Usually, the religious schools are fairly moderate in terms of religion and are open to non-religious children, and those who have a different religion.
 However, this varies per school.

-Most primary schools combine groups 1 and 2 (ages 4 and 5) in the same class, the so-called kleuterklas, which is comparable to kindergarten.
+Most primary schools combine groups 1 and 2 (ages 4 and 5) in the same class, the kleuterklas, which is comparable to kindergarten.
 Here they focus on learning through play, social skills, gross and fine motor skills, structure, independence, and gradual preparation for reading and writing.
 Formal reading and writing start in group 3, at age 6.

 The national average number of students in a government-funded school class is 23 to 24.
-In many bigger cities you will find more children per class; most schools have a maximum of 28 to 30.
+In many bigger cities, you will find more children per class; most schools have a maximum of 28 to 30.
 One of the main reasons parents choose one of the few private schools are the smaller classes.
 From group 3 to group 8, most schools have one age group per class.
 Exceptions are the Montessori and Jenaplan schools, where they combine three age groups.

 Different education philosophies

 Choice of educational philosophy is very important for many parents in the Netherlands.
 It is important to understand the differences between the philosophies to be able to make the best choice for your child.